-- 2.3.4 When this 10 year average sales figure is extrapolated this suggests that West Berkshire will need to deliver 11,990,490 tonnes of land won primary aggregates to maintain this level of supply to cover the emerging plan period 203610 (and 7 years beyond).
-Once the level of already permitted reserves is deducted from this figure, this means that there is a need seek to identify an additional 8,643,890 tonnes of primary construction aggregates as part of the plan making process11. - 2.3.5 It is noted that the Replacement Minerals Local Plan for Berkshire (RMLP) set out a number of preferred areas, designed to meet the needs of that plan.
+- 2.3.4 When this 10 year average sales figure is extrapolated this suggests that West Berkshire will need to deliver 9,088,378 tonnes of land won primary aggregates to maintain this level of supply to cover the emerging plan period 203616 (and 7 years beyond17).
+Once the level of already permitted reserves is deducted from this figure, this means that there is a need seek to identify an additional 5,992,025 tonnes of primary construction aggregates as part of the plan making process18. - 2.3.5 It is noted that the Replacement Minerals Local Plan for Berkshire (RMLP) set out a number of preferred areas, designed to meet the needs of that plan.
 There remain two sites identified in the adopted RMLP located in West Berkshire that have not yet been worked, or been the subject of planning applications.
 There is no certainty over whether these sites will ever be worked (and indeed having been allocated for 15 years and no application having been forthcoming it seems unlikely), but these sites are estimated to contain circa 1,700,000 tonnes of sharp sand and gravel. - 2.3.3 NPPG (ref ID 27-064-20140306) states that mineral planning authorities should also look at average sales over the previous three years to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.
-The 3-year average sales for construction aggregates from sites in West Berkshire was 233,983 tonnes.
-If this 3 year average were to be used to estimate the landbank in West Berkshire then, at the end of 2013 the landbank would stand at 14.3 years.
+The 3-year average sales for construction aggregates from sites in West Berkshire was 198,402 tonnes.
+If this 3 year average were to be used to estimate the landbank in West Berkshire then, at the end of 2014 the landbank would stand at 14.1 years.
 This confirms that, if the level of sales of construction aggregates in West Berkshire remains at the level seen in more recent years, then the permitted reserves would last much longer.
-This 3 year average figure is also significantly below the 10 year average figure, which suggests that there has not been a recent increase in the sale of aggregates which could suggest that there might be a need to increase supply.
+This 3 year average figure is also significantly below the 10 year average figure, which suggests that there has not been a recent increase in the sale of aggregates.
+If there were a short term increase in sales then this could suggest that there might be a need to increase supply.

-- 2.4.1 In 2013 the total sand and gravel output from sites in West Berkshire was 193,265 tonnes, which was a reduction from the 2012 output of 233,684 tonnes.
-This has resulted in a slight reduction in the average 10 years sales of primary aggregates such that this stood at 399,683 tonnes at the end of 2013. - 2.4.2 Over the past decade, West Berkshire has seen a continuing decline in both the number of sites producing primary aggregates and also the total primary aggregate output from those sites. - 2.4.3 Sand and gravel reserves had seen a general pattern of decline such that in 2012 they were at an all time low.
-The granting of planning permission for the extraction of 2.4 million tonnes of sharp sand and gravel from Lower Farm at Wasing dramatically increased the amount of available reserves in West Berkshire for 2013 (although the permission has yet to be implemented). - 2.4.4 The total permitted reserves in 2013 stood at approximately 3,346,600 tonnes with West Berkshire's landbank standing at 8.37 at the end of 2013.
+- 2.4.1 In 2014 the total sand and gravel output from sites in West Berkshire was 159,831 tonnes, which was a reduction from the 2013 output of 201,690 tonnes.
+This has resulted in a slight reduction in the average 10 years sales of primary aggregates such that this stood at 363,521 tonnes at the end of 2014. - 2.4.2 Over the past decade, West Berkshire has seen a continuing decline in both the number of sites producing primary aggregates and also the total primary aggregate output from those sites. - 2.4.3 Sand and gravel reserves had seen a general pattern of decline such that in 2012 they were at an all time low.
+The granting of planning permission for the extraction of 2.4 million tonnes of sharp sand and gravel from Lower Farm at Wasing dramatically increased the amount of available reserves in West Berkshire for 2013 and 2014 (although the permission has yet to be implemented). - 2.4.4 The total permitted reserves in 2014 stood at approximately 3,096,000 tonnes with West Berkshire's landbank standing at 8.5 at the end of 2014.